 - 4.1 The amounts for the qualifying earnings band were set initially in the Pensions Act 20081.
 The Pensions Act 20112 amended the 2008 Act, setting the automatic enrolment and re-enrolment trigger, amending the review provision and inserting the rounding provisions.
-The legislation requires the Secretary of State to review the automatic enrolment and re-enrolment earnings trigger and the qualifying earnings band each tax year and revise, by Order, if he considers that any of the amounts should be increased or decreased. - 4.2 Following the review in 2015, revised amounts for 2016/17 were set out in The Automatic Enrolment (Earnings Trigger and Qualifying Earnings Band) Order 20163. - 4.3 The Secretary of State has considered whether the amounts of the qualifying earnings band and the earnings trigger should be changed for the 2017/18 tax year.
-He has concluded that the amounts for the qualifying earnings band should continue to be aligned with the National Insurance Contributions Lower and Upper Earnings Limits for the tax year 2017/18 and that the automatic enrolment earnings trigger should remain at £10,000. - 4.4 This Order therefore sets the new amounts for 2017/18 in respect of the National Insurance Contributions Lower and Upper Earnings Limits at their 2017/18 value and revokes the equivalent 2015 and 2016 Orders.
+The legislation requires the Secretary of State to review the automatic enrolment and re-enrolment earnings trigger and the qualifying earnings band each tax year and revise the amounts set out in legislation, by Order, if she considers that any of the relevant amounts should be increased or decreased. - 4.2 Following the review in 2016, revised amounts in respect of the Lower and Upper Limits of the qualifying earnings band for 2017/18 were set out in The Automatic Enrolment (Earnings Trigger and Qualifying Earnings Band) Order 2017.
+The earnings trigger remained at £10,000. - 4.3 The Secretary of State has considered whether the amounts of the qualifying earnings band and the earnings trigger should be changed for the 2018/19 tax year.
+She has concluded that the amounts for the qualifying earnings band should continue to be aligned with the National Insurance Contributions Lower and Upper Earnings Limits for the tax year 2018/19 and that the automatic enrolment earnings trigger should remain at £10.000.